TanTan-Angelo/Experiment-3---CompProg/README.md

 ### 📋 **Problem Description**

 #### **Intended Learning Outcomes**
-- Identify the functions incorporated in the **Pandas library**.
+- Master the functions within the **Pandas library** for data analysis.
-- Apply various codes and techniques to create effective **data wrangling** and **visualization** programs.
+- Implement various programming techniques to develop efficient **data wrangling** and **visualization** solutions.

 #### **Instructions**
-- Write your Python scripts in Jupyter Notebook to tackle the following problems.
+- Develop your Python scripts in Jupyter Notebook to address the tasks outlined below.

 ---